pingyen0406/PY_S4/README.md

 <img src="RCWA_model.png" height="50%" width="50%" >

 ### Example
 The Example/ contains 2 example scripts.
+The structure is from  [Nat Commun 6, 7069 (2015)](https://www.nature.com/articles/ncomms8069#citeas) by Amir Arbarbi et al..
 Example.py is a simple example that can directly run in IDE.
 Or you can use the following method to read the Example.yml.
 The models are identical.
 ### To run the sweep
 $ python3 atom_sweep.py -i <input_parameters.yml>